Wrdzz/Wrdzz/README.md

 - 👋 Hi, I’m @Wrdzz
-- 👀 I’m interested in all sort of computer, automotive, and automation project
+- 👀 I’m interested in all sort of computer, automotive, and automation project.
-- 🌱 I’m currently learning machine learning and mobile app development
+- 🌱 I’m currently learning machine learning and mobile app development.
+- 💼 Currently working on fullstack web development and Flutter mobile app.
 - 📫 Reach me at wrdzz.wrdzz@gmail.com

 <!---